 - Campaign counsel.

 - Prospect development.

 Before you hire a fundraising consulting firm, it’s important that you choose someone familiar with the most up-to-date nonprofit technology.

 For example, mobile fundraising is one of the most effective ways to raise money and engage your donors at the same time.

 Churches can be large organizations with tons of operations, logistics, and congregants.
 With so much going on, a fundraising consultant can be a huge asset to religious and faith-based organizations.

-Understanding the role of church management can help you determine whether your church needs the assistance of a consultant and in what ways they can support your organization.
+Understanding the role of church management can help you determine whether your church needs the assistance of a nonprofit consultant and in what ways they can support your organization.

 Online tithing tools allow congregants to give at their convenience.
 Online tithing is great for congregants who don’t carry cash or who may have forgotten their check books.

 Used in conjunction with a traditional offering plate, online tithing can ensure that all of your congregants are able to give!
 A fundraising consultant can help you implement text-to-tithe software in a larger campaign or fundraising strategy.

 Working successfully with the right nonprofit consulting firm is about clearly communicating your goals and concerns and then trusting in your pick to guide you in the right direction.